DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - when you relapse, both hands tweak out for 5 secs.
 	- you cant use a gun or powers
 - 3 RELAPSES WILL NO LONGER KILLS YOU,
 - Immediate effect of a Relapse: the maximum value for the toxicity meter goes down by like 10%.
 This value persists between levels.
-- each time you Relapse,
+- Level-to-level effect: The maximum health value of the player goes down by 10% for each time you Relapse in that level up to a maximum

 ## Movement